Princess Sophie of Prussia, Queen of Greece

 Engagement Photo 1889; Photo Credit – Wikipedia

-Sophie and Constantine had six children and there was a twenty-three-year age gap between their eldest and youngest child.
+Sophie and Constantine had six children and there was a twenty-three-year age gap between their eldest child and youngest child.
 The Greek, Romanian, Serbian, and Spanish Royal Families descend from their marriage.
 Sophie’s granddaughter via her son King Paul of Greece was named after her.
 Princess Sophia of Greece married King Juan Carlos of Spain and her name was changed to the more Spanish, Sofia.
 Queen Sofia of Spain’s younger granddaughter via her son King Felipe VI of Spain is also named Sofia.

 Sophie and Constantine’s children: